dansmyers/ProgrammingWithAI/Activities/7-RAG_AdvisorBot.md

 def get_completion(prompt):
   """
-  Send a promot to Claude and return its response
+  Send a prompt to Claude and return its response
   """

   completion = client.completions.create(